THinnerichs/DTI-VOODOO/ideas/ideas.md

 - for each drug get targets across all organisms
 - perform multi sequence alignment (Biopython?)
 - use result for query against same database
-	- if many results:
-		- use position weight matrix for encoding of targets
-	- few results:
 	- good precision

+- get similarity score between alignments -> is a single score sufficient?
+(Bit score)

 ## Other ideas